GNOME/pygobject/docs/tutorials/index.rst

 Tutorials
 =========

-These tutorials gives an introduction to writing GTK/GNOME applications in Python.
+These tutorials give an introduction to writing GTK/GNOME applications in Python.

 Prior to working through these tutorials, it is recommended that you have a